LukePappa/Ourism/text.md

-I am awareness, which transcends any particular thing.
+I am pure awareness, the ground of being.